Color in Massachusetts

 Do you grow any vegetables?

 The vegetable area has gotten smaller and smaller as the perennials have grown larger and taken over.
-This year, though, I am planning on a raised bed vegetable garden, with tomatoes, haricots verts, basil, and eggplant.
+I have planned a raised bed vegetable garden, with tomatoes, haricots verts, basil, and eggplant.

 What is your color palette?